African Diaspora Network hosts the fifth annual Builders of Africa’s Future Awards!

-- The entrepreneur must be able to attend ADIS in person or virtually (exceptions will only be made for last-minute travel conflicts).
+The entrepreneur must be able to attend ADIS virtually or provide a video recording of their pitch presentation.
 The purpose of this criterion is to allow the community and our sponsors to meet our recipients.

 Secondary considerations in selecting builders

-- Africa has several non English speaking countries that we should endeavor to represent, the Francophone bloc being the largest.
+Africa has several non-English speaking countries that we endeavor to represent, i..e there is a significant Francophone and Arabic bloc.

-- Africa’s development is two pronged, leveraging both for-profit and non profits alike.
+Africa’s development is two-pronged, leveraging both for-profit and nonprofit organizations alike.
 Our builders should represent both flavors of enterprise.

 The 2022 Builders of Africa’s Future awardees will receive training from the African Management Institute of Kenya (AMI) and mentorship.
 In June 2022, the Builders of Africa’s Future cohort will participate in a virtual and/or in-person showcase to pitch their ventures at the seventh annual African Diaspora Investment Symposium (ADIS22).